CLIMATE CHANGE CONTROVERSY

 ‘I could go on for days supporting my case; however, I can see this conversation is not going to be edifying for either of us, so let’s leave it there.’

 He didn’t say anything for some time.
-I suspected he hadn’t heard of these challenges to the climate narrative before.
+I suspected he hadn’t heard of these challenges to the standard climate narrative before.
 To his credit, he didn’t react; rather, he said, ‘Let’s agree to disagree; meanwhile, I’ll follow up on some of the claims you are making to debunk this science.’

 _________________________________________________________________